-These cars were ignored for a long time but enthusiast interest in the P38A is now growing.
-This means the really nice examples out there can still command a decent value, but there are still huge number of affordable cars around – and some with a few issues which make a terrifically appealing project.
+The P38A was ignored for a long time but enthusiast interest is now growing.
+This means the really nice examples out there can still command big prices, but there are still a huge number of affordable cars around – and some with a few issues which make a terrifically appealing project.

 Our suggestion would be to go with the petrol V8 and don’t be swayed by LPG kits unless there’s proper documentary evidence that it’s been fitted professionally.
 As for the decision between 4.0 and 4.6, we’d suggest buying on condition rather than exact spec.
 If you want a really well preserved P38A, one option can be to buy a car which has been re-imported from Japan.
 These cars are gaining popularity with enthusiasts who recognise their many virtues, but they still represent tremendous value – as well as all the Range Rover qualities you’ll find in the classic model if only prices hadn’t spiralled out of reach.
 The P38A is your chance to get in on the ground floor if you missed out on the original.

 The bottom end of the market starts with £500 projects, £1000 runners, and for £2000 you’ll normally get something that’s pretty respectable.
 Once you start to pursue something truly nice, and particularly a higher spec Vogue and the desirable 4.6-litre V8, you’ll quickly find yourself looking at £3000–5000.
 Special edition models, particularly the best equipped ones like the Westminster and Holland and Holland, can push prices up to £10,000 and beyond.